iprxy/talonby-checker/README.md

 Сheck available slots on talon.by by doctor id (you can find id in url https://talon.by/policlinic/klinika-merci/doctors/{DOCTOR_ID})

-The check occurs using GitHub action.
+The check occurs using GitHub actions.
 You can configure checking time in `.github/workflows/check.yml`

 ##Getting started: